tact-lang/tact.vim/doc/headless-readme.md

 </details>

-To disable highlighting of structures (names of traits, messages, contracts and structs), add the following:
+To turn off highlighting of structures (names of traits, messages, contracts, and structs), add the following:

 ```vim
 let g:tact_blank_structures = 1